Boudicca accidents and incidents

 |24 January 2018||Other Incidents|

 On January 25, 2018, From a reader: departure from call port Cape Town South Africa was 1 day earlier as the fresh water supply to the vessel was interrupted due to city's worst drought in over 100 years.
-The arrival in Cape Town was ahead of schedule as call port Mossel Bay South Africa was cancelled due to bad weather.
+The arrival in Cape Town was ahead of schedule as call port Mossel Bay South Africa was canceled due to bad weather.

 The ship was on 14-day "Stunning South Africa" cruise (itinerary Jan 11-25) roundtrip from Cape Town to Port Elizabeth, Richards Bay, Durban, Mossel Bay (dropped), with 3 overnights in Cape Town.